-The weather was just on the turn, summer into autumn, and I found myself with no biking chums for the week end.
+The weather was just on the turn, summer into autumn, and I found myself on a bike ride with no biking chums for the weekend.
 What`s a gal to do but don her leathers and get the funk out, solo style!

 After not stopping for my first cuppa in Settle, I carried onto Devils Bridge (Kirby Lonsdale) to see if I could get a fellow biker to buy me a brew, but to no avail.
 So many bikers, but not one of them did I recognise, although I did have a brief chat with an elderly gent on a Goldwing.
 I walked onto the Bridge to see how deep the river was and passed a half naked chap with goose pimples standing atop.
 He was ready to plunge himself headlong into the cool waters below, and, just as I turned my head to listen to a passerby tell me a chap had been fined earlier in the week for doing the self same thing, we heard a whoah followed by `splash`.....Thirsty work I thought, time to move on.
 So with a dry throat, but a song in my heart, the road to Hawes via Sedburgh beckoned.